 How proxies work

-Let’s first fully understand how market proxies (or proxies for market research) work.
-We covered this topic in great detail already, but let’s briefly go over here as well:
+Let’s first fully understand how proxies for market research work.
+We covered what is a proxy in great detail already, so make sure to check out that article.

 A proxy has its own IP address, and when your internet requests are processed via a proxy server, it simply handles your web request on your behalf.
 Once a proxy server collects the response from the web servers, it passes it to you, ensuring enhanced levels of anonymity, as your real IP address is not exposed.

 Now, when using multiple proxies, you will be able to scrape your sources without being blocked and gather the data you require.
-There are plenty of reasons to collect data for business, but as you know, we’re here to talk about proxies for market research.
+There are plenty of reasons to use proxies to collect data for business, but as you know, we’re here to talk about proxies for market research.

 Our recommendations: best proxies for market research